X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA12randomterrain.md

 # Random terrain generation

-The result of last chapter does not meet the vision of rocky terrain as it is completely flat, as a first improvement, we are going to add slopes to the terrain.
-This doesn’t introduce any new MonoGame features, but will show us how randomness can be added to your game to improve replayability.
+The result of the last chapter does not meet the vision of rocky terrain as it is completely flat, as a first improvement, we are going to add slopes to the terrain.
+This doesn’t introduce any new MonoGame features but will show us how randomness can be added to your game to improve replayability.

 ## New terrain generator